codeigniter4/CodeIgniter4/user_guide_src/source/cli/cli_library.rst

 **wrap()**

-This command will take a string, start printing it on the current line, and wrap it to a set length on new lines.
+This command will take a string, start printing it on the current line and wrap it to a set length on new lines.
 This might be useful when displaying a list of options with descriptions that you want to wrap in the current window and not go off screen::

 	CLI::color("task1\t", 'yellow');
 	CLI::wrap("Some long description goes here that might be longer than the current window.");

-By default the string will wrap at the terminal width.
-Windows currently doesn't provide a way to determine the window size, so we default to 80 characters.
+By default, the string will wrap at the terminal width.
+Windows currently don't provide a way to determine the window size, so we default to 80 characters.
 If you want to restrict the width to something shorter that you can be pretty sure fits within the window, pass the maximum line-length as the second parameter.
 This will break the string at the nearest word barrier so that words are not broken.